Dylan-J-Morris/covid19-forecasting-aus/README.md

 In the `data` folder, ensure you have the latest:
 * Case data (NNDSS)
 * [Google mobility indices](https://www.google.com/covid19/mobility/); use the Global CSV with the file named `Global_Mobility_Report.csv`
 * Up to date microdistancing survey files titled `Barometer wave XX compliance.csv` saved in the `data/md/` folder.
-All files up to current wave need to be included.
+All files up to the current wave need to be included.
+* Include vaccination coverage data

 These will need to be updated every week.